ampproject/amp-wp/readme.txt

 == Changelog ==

+= 0.3 =

+* Breaking change: style.css no longer contains the `<style> tag.
+If you have a custom stylesheet, you need to update it to remove the tag.

 = 0.2 (Jan 28, 2016) =

 * Lots and lots and lots of compatibility and validation fixes